 | P/E or normalized P/E | earnings are meaningful and comparable | using it on unstable or distorted earnings |

-The outline also includes cost of capital, leverage, interest coverage, and related credit-sensitive measures because valuation should respond to risk, not just to growth.
+The outline includes debt/EBITDA, debt-to-capital, debt-to-equity, and interest coverage because valuation should respond to risk, not just growth.
 A company with attractive growth but a fragile balance sheet may deserve a lower multiple than a similar company with cleaner cash generation and less financing pressure.
+Enterprise-value multiples can help compare operations across different capital structures, but leverage still matters for equity risk and per-share value.

 Two companies produce similar operating profits, but one carries much more debt.
 Which valuation approach is generally stronger if the analyst wants to compare the businesses before financing effects?